 As outdoor plants, oncidiums are usually grown on tree trunks or in pots on the patio; indoor plants can be brought outdoors during warm weather.
 Take same houseplant culture as cattleya, page 221.

-O. ornithorhynchum.
-Pseudobulbs 212 in. tall are topped by leaves to 1 ft. long.
-In summer, many branching, 8- to 12-in.-tall spikes carry a cloud of inch-wide pink or purplish pink flowers with yellow markings.
+- In summer, many branching, 8- to 12 inches-tall spikes carry a cloud of inch-wide pink or purplish pink flowers with yellow markings.

 - A series of powerfully fragrant hybrids with 4 inches-high pseudobulbs topped by 8 inches leaves.